 It is no question that COVID-19 has turned our lives upside-down.
-For business owners, 2020 has been an unprecedented year.
+For business owners, 2020 has been an unprecedented year - food and beverage sales have fallen by an average of 29.9%.
 Many had to adapt and change their business strategy almost overnight, and unfortunately, those who were not able to do so fast enough would have suffered the consequences.

-A popular joke going around highlights how COVID-19 has forced businesses to embark and accelerate their digitization process.
-In Singapore, F&B owners scrambled to get onto delivery platforms while retailers began their shift onto ecommerce platforms, with efforts supported by the Government’s numerous digitalization packages.
+A popular joke going around highlights how COVID-19 has forced businesses to embark and accelerate their digitisation process.
+In Singapore, F&B owners scrambled to get onto delivery platforms while retailers began their shift onto e-commerce platforms, with efforts supported by the Government’s numerous digitalisation packages.

 While the importance of having an online presence cannot be understated, all hope is not lost for offline retailers and F&B owners.
 At AImazing, we believe that there is still much value in the offline market, and thus have identified offline trends that we foresee will occur in the coming months.

 First observed in China, it refers to the phenomenon where shoppers binge buy after coming out of a lockdown.
 For instance, Hermes's flagship store in Guangzhou recorded US$2.7 million in sales in its first day of reopening after months of quarantine.
 Similar scenes were also observed in Korea.

 Back in Singapore, the start of Phase 2 meant people could finally shop and dine out after more than 2 months of quarantine.
 This led to a drastic increase in mall footfall over the first weekend, with some experiencing a 70-80% jump in shoppers and retailers also saw their sales increase significantly from the weekend just before circuit breaker.
 This just goes to show that while online platforms and shops were good substitutes during the lockdown, humans are still very much social creatures and long for physical experiences that digital platforms are still unable to fulfil.